raymond-1227/docusaurus-website/docs/donate.md

 ## Info

-I don't have any type of banking accounts, so I can't accept donations in the form of currencies.
-I could only accept virtual items at the moment, such as Discord Nitro, Steam games, etc..
-But well the fact is, no one actually donates me a single penny...
+I currently do not own any bank accounts at the moment, so I techincally can't accept donations in real life currentcies.
+However if you want to donate me something, you can donate me virtual items, such as Discord Nitro, Steam games, etc..

+Well I mean would people even donate me anything?